JanHerca/urantiapedia/output/wikijs/en/help/github_sourcebooks_markdown.md

 The creation of mathematical formulas or the use of characters in scientific notation is always a complex task in any office software.
 Markdown makes it easy to create but it is still a complex task depending on the formulas or characters to use.

-“Assistant Editors”, in order not to waste too much time here, can simply mark where there are formulas or scientific notation in the text with something like `ffff`, so that a “Chief Editor” can go to those points to check.
+“Assistant Editors”, in order not to waste too much time here, can simply mark where there are formulas or scientific notation in the text with something like `ffff`, so that a “Editor-in-Chief” can go to those points to check.

 If you want to know more about how to format formulas and scientific texts in Markdown you can check it out here: [Markdown formatting help](/en/help/markdown).

 ## Sending files

-If you are a “Chief Editor” using GitHub you can submit the books you create as detailed in the [Chief Editors Help](/en/help/github); if you are an “Assistant Editor”, you can simply send the Markdown files to any Administrator's email or to urantiapedia@gmail.com.
+If you are a “Editor-in-Chief” using GitHub you can submit the books you create as detailed in the [Editors-in-Chief Help](/en/help/github); if you are an “Assistant Editor”, you can simply send the Markdown files to any Administrator's email or to urantiapedia@gmail.com.

 ## External links